1on1pt/Credit_Risk_Analysis/README.md

 The following is a performance review of the six machine learning algorithm models that were used to predict credit risk.

 ### Oversampling Review
+Class imbalance refers to a situation in which the existing classes in a dataset aren't equally represented.
+Oversampling is a strategy that is used if one class has too few instances in the training set and more instances from that class are chosen for training until it's larger.

 #### <ins>RandomOverSampler Model</ins>
 * Balanced Accuracy Score = 65.7%